One-Room, Country, & Historic Schools of Dickinson County, Kansas

 By 1959, the number of county schools had dropped to ten.

 Abilene City Schools – Prominently associated with the early history of Abilene public schools were ex-probate Judge R.N.
 Smith and A. V. Jewett, attorneys in Abilene.
-The former was principal in 1872-73, just at the close of the “Texas cattle trade.”
+The former was principal from 1872 to 1873, just at the close of the “Texas cattle trade.”
 The general character of the school was bad, but the stern and vigilant “master” soon commanded respectful obedience to law and order.

 The records for 1892 showed an enrollment of 885, with a daily attendance of 755.
 About 30 colored children attended the lower grades.
 The course of study embraced eight grades and four years of work in the high school department.
 High school studies include algebra, geometry, trigonometry, geology, astronomy, ancient history, the United States Constitution, political economy, physics, rhetoric, Latin, and Greek.